CloudLabs-Samples/EduLabs/Database-standalone/HOL-step-by-step1.md

 ## Database:
-Each POSTGRESQL server controls access to a number of databases.
+Each PostgreSQL server controls access to a number of databases.
 Databases are storage areas used by the server to partition information.

-## PostgreSQL – POSTGRESQL is the most advanced open source database server.
+## PostgreSQL – PostgreSQL is the most advanced open source database server.

 PostgreSQL is a powerful, open source object-relational database system.
 It has more than 15 years of active development and a proven architecture that has earned it a strong reputation for reliability, data integrity, and correctness.
 PostgreSQL runs on all major operating systems, including Linux, UNIX (AIX, BSD, HP-UX, SGI IRIX, Mac OS X, Solaris, Tru64), and Windows.
 It Supports many features of SQL including some advanced features.
 Several extensions can be installed to add additional functionality to PostgreSQL.